taewookim02/todos/README.md

 ## Todos:

-1. Add finished todo list
+1. clicking on nav item, todoEl, should close open modals

-- finishedYn to todo
+2. Add completed todos at the top of contents on scrolling up

-2. Add Scheduled nav item
+3. Add logic to show only uncompleted todos
-3. Add priority nav item
+4. Add Scheduled nav item
-4. clicking on nav item, todoEl, should close open modals
+5. Add priority nav item

 ## Use case scenarios